Sitcom Writer

 How do you know if you have the potential to be a sitcom writer?
 A few times a week some really funny scene/punchline will just come to me when I'm with a group of people, but I don't know if I would be able to sit down alone and think of something.

-Asked by Tim about 10 years ago
+Asked by Tim over 10 years ago

 Is there a general rule of thumb in sitcom writing as far as how many laughs should come per minute, and what's the longest you should ever go without at least one laugh line?